 Ms. Curtis' hourly fee is $650.
-The rate may be adjusted upwards in multi-party disputes or downwards in pre-litigation disputes in which the parties appear in mediation without the presence of lawyers, such as in eldercare disputes.
+The rate may be adjusted upward in multi-party disputes or downward in pre-litigation disputes in which the parties appear in mediation without the presence of lawyers, such as in adult family disputes.

 Mediation is a voluntary process, and the mediator does not impose a result on the parties.
-A mediate agreement can be binding if the parties agree to be bound by the terms of a written agreement.
-This document could have the force of a contract, which can be enforced in court.
+A mediated agreement can be enforceable, if the parties agree to be bound by the terms of a written agreement.
+This document could be enforced in court.
 Ms. Curtis does not draft these contracts, but can provide the attorney drafting it with a summary of the parties' agreement.

 Typically, it takes a day of mediation to resolve a litigated case.
 Some disputes benefit from multiple shorter sessions.
-Complex disputes, especially if high-conflict cases such as trust and estate matters, or those that involve multiple parties, may require a second session.
+Complex disputes, especially in high-conflict cases such as trust and estate matters or those that involve multiple parties and multiple issues, may require a second session.

 Ms. Curtis pledges to keep all mediation sessions confidential.
 The parties may agree not to disclose to third parties what goes on in mediation.